Pie chart: Use and effectiveness

 A flaw exhibited by pie charts is that they cannot show more than a few values without separating the visual encoding (the “slices”) from the data they represent (typically percentages).
 When slices become too small, pie charts have to rely on colors, textures or arrows so the reader can understand them.
 This makes them unsuitable for use with larger amounts of data.
 Pie charts also take up a larger amount of space on the page compared to the more flexible bar charts, which do not need to have separate legends, and can display other values such as averages or targets at the same time.

 Statisticians generally regard pie charts as a poor method of displaying information, and they are uncommon in scientific literature.
 One reason is that it is more difficult for comparisons to be made between the size of items in a chart when area is used instead of length and when different items are shown as different shapes.

 Further, in research performed at AT&T Bell Laboratories, it was shown that comparison by angle was less accurate than comparison by length.
 Most subjects have difficulty ordering the slices in the pie chart by size; when an equivalent bar chart is used the comparison is much easier.
 Similarly, comparisons between data sets are easier using the bar chart.
 However, if the goal is to compare a given category (a slice of the pie) with the total (the whole pie) in a single chart and the multiple is close to 25 or 50 percent, then a pie chart can often be more effective than a bar graph.

-In a pie chart with many section, several values may be represented with the same or similar colors, making interpretation difficult.
+In a pie chart with many sections, several values may be represented with the same or similar colors, making interpretation difficult.

 Several studies presented at the European Visualization Conference analyzed the relative accuracy of several pie chart formats, reaching the conclusion that pie charts and doughnut charts produce similar error levels when reading them, and square pie charts provide the most accurate reading.